ruismacdonald/nmrclassify/README.md

 ## Model

 The model uses a temporal convolutional network with stacked dilated 1D convolution blocks to estimate the mask for each compound.
-The model consists of an encoder, separation module and decoder.
+The model consists of an encoder, separation module and classification module.

 **Encoder:**